 After spending a few snapshots at the Molo Mansion, we entered Camiña Balay nga Bato – another heritage house that was built in the 19th century that combines gastronomy and antiquity.
 With its age-long design and structure with the ambiance of real Spanish-era, it’s really a walk back in time.
 It’s amazing to me how the locals respect their ancestors by preserving what’s really theirs, and it really portrays how they love their culture by sharing it with other people.

 I’ve only seen the city proper thus far.
-But from what I have gathered from this trip made me realize that with the warm and approachable way of the people in Iloilo City, the generosity they shew us and the love and respect they have for the history of their place, it’s no wonder it has been dubbed The Philippines’ City of Love.
+But from what I have gathered from this trip made me realize that with the warm and approachable way of the people in Iloilo City, the generosity they showed us, and the love and respect they have for the history of their place, it’s no wonder it has been dubbed The Philippines’ City of Love.

 Indeed, just look at the map, and you’ll notice that it does look like its the Heart of the Philippines.